hpparvi/PyTransit/README.md

 Modules
 -------
 Transit models
-  - Optimized and parallelized Fortran implementation of the transit model by A. Gimenez (A&A 450, 1231--1237, 2006).
+  - Series-expansion based transit model by A. Gimenez (A&A 450, 1231--1237, 2006).
+  - Quadratic limb-darkening transit model by Mandel & Agol (ApJ 580, L171–L175, 2002).

+  - Common features
+    - Optimized and parallelized Fortran implementatios.
     - Can calculate the transit model simultaneously for several limb darkening coefficient sets.
+    - Built-in model interpolation for the modelling of large datasets.
     - Built-in supersampling.

 Utilities